Harry Griffith Cramer Jr.

 Captain Harry Griffith Cramer Jr. (May 24, 1926 - October 21, 1957) was an American soldier who served in Korea and Vietnam.
-He was the first U.S. Army soldier to be killed in the Vietnam War.
+He was one of the first U.S. Army soldiers to be killed in the Vietnam War.
 A street at Fort Lewis, Washington is named in his honor.
 He is buried at the United States Military Academy, West Point, New York.

 Childhood

 Cramer came from a military family.
 His grandfather Wilson Cramer had been a sergeant of Pennsylvania Volunteers in the Civil War, and his father (Harry "Coach" Cramer) had served as a captain in the Army's 808th Pioneer Infantry during World War I. His father was the football coach at Johnstown High School.The family lived in a large brick home at 321 Luzerne Street in the Westmont suburb of Johnstown.
 The house still stands today.

 West Point

 Cramer graduated from Upper Yoder- Westmont High School in 1942 at the age of 16.
 He applied for West Point, but was underage, so he went to the Carson Long Military Institute in New Bloomfield, Pennsylvania for a year.
 He entered West Point in 1943 at the age of 17, joining the Class of 1946.

 He initially was on the Army football squad.
 He had to drop it to stay focused on academic challenges, despite pressure from the coaches and other cadets.

-Harry graduated in June of 1946 at the age of 20, the youngest of over 800 cadets in his class.
+Harry graduated in June 1946 at the age of 20, the youngest of over 800 cadets in his class.